 World Vision’s Global 6K for Water is coming up on May 19, and when you sign up to walk or run, you’re throwing a one-two punch at injustice around the world.

 Here are a few ways that choosing to run for clean water impacts other social issues:

 Water and extreme poverty are inextricably linked.
 Providing access to consistent sources of clean water is crucial to poverty reduction.
-Safe drinking water and sanitation increases the percentage of a community’s population that is able to attend school and remain gainfully employed.
-Water-related diseases are a constant threat to health, keeping people out of the work force and in poverty.
+Safe drinking water and sanitation increase the percentage of a community’s population that is able to attend school and remain gainfully employed.
+Water-related diseases are a constant threat to health, keeping people out of the workforce and in poverty.
 The U.N. estimates that sub-Saharan Africa alone loses 200 million hours per day collecting water!

 When employees have access to clean water and proper sanitation, employment rates increase and communities have a greater chance of thriving.
 For women, in particular, access to nearby sources of clean drinking water, toilets and latrines, and education about proper hygiene provides them with the health and the time to attend school or work.

 When a community’s children are unable to attend school, it perpetuates the cycle of poverty.
 An estimated 227 million school days are lost each year from water-related illness.
 Many children are simply too sick with diarrhea or other preventable water-related diseases to go to school.
 Children, usually girls, must also help their families retrieve water, excluding them from the opportunity to attend school.
 Girls are also forced to miss school when there is no latrine to give them a private place to take care of their hygiene needs during menstruation.